PhilippChr/CONVINSE/README.md

 Given that the evidences in the information sources can change quickly (e.g. Wikipedia has many updates every day), results can easily change.
 A cache was implemented to improve the reproducability, and we provide a benchmark-related subset of Wikipedia (see details [below](#wikipedia)).

+The results will be logged in the `out/convmix` directory, and the metrics written to `_results/convmix/convinse.res`.

 ## Training the pipeline